About the developer's tidbits dot com

 Meet Hugo, a static website generator that builds a complete website using Markdown and custom templates as its source code.
 Hugo has many advantages and, surprisingly, a couple of unexpected negatives that I will explain.

-The use of plain text Markdown for the site content makes it easy to modify, backup, and archive using any text or programming editor on any operating system.
-You could even write your blog posts on MS-DOS if you wish.
-And this ability to use plain text means there are no strange conflicts when pasting source code examples, which is not the case using a WYSIWYG editor or CMS.
+Using plain text Markdown for the site content makes it easy to modify, backup, and archive using any text or programming editor on any operating system.
+You could write your blog posts on MS-DOS.
+This ability to use plain text means there are no strange conflicts when pasting source code examples, which is not the case using a WYSIWYG editor or CMS.

-If you are thinking about using Hugo, you probably should be comfortable using CSS/HTML and know server-side dynamic web pages.
+Are you considering using Hugo?
+You should be comfortable using CSS/HTML and know server-side dynamic web pages.
 Knowledge of a general-purpose programming language would be helpful as there are conditional functions, iterations, and variables.
 While knowledge of Go isn’t needed, it speeds up the understanding of how Hugo works.

 More technical stuff with Hugo